How To Monitor Your GPU Temperature

 msi afterburner overlay

-You obviously won’t want to run every game constantly with this overlay, but it’s a great solution for a stress test that can help you either adjust your in-game settings or fan speed, something MSI Afterburner can also help with.
+You obviously won’t want to run every game constantly with this overlay, but it’s a fantastic solution for a stress test that can help you either adjust your in-game settings or fan speed, something MSI Afterburner can also help with.

 HWMonitor